SLU-biochar/biochar-systems-dev/content/en/_index.md

 about:
   enable: true
   title: "About this website"
-  description: "This website is the last deliverable of a 4-year research project funded by the Vinnova, the Swedish innovation agency.
+  description: "This website is the last deliverable of a 4-year research project funded by Vinnova, the Swedish innovation agency.
 The project evaluated the energy, climate and environmental implications of deploying biochar technologies in Sweden."
   content: "
   The **purpose** of this website is to share the insights gained from various case studies, in Sweden and beyond, but also to present methodologies, data and models for studying biochar systems.